SanketChopade777/Agro-Pro-Application/README.md

 6. **Data-Driven Insights**:
    - Make informed decisions based on actionable insights, improving crop yields and adopting sustainable farming practices. 📊🌾

+7. **TrackMate**:
+   - Enables real-time location tracking for monitoring assets, vehicles, or personnel, ensuring safety and efficiency. 📍🗺️

+8. **Multilingual Support**:
+   - Using Google Translator API, AgroPro is accessible to a diverse audience. 🌐💬
 ---

 ## Links to Access AgroPro